BLACKMouha/todo-cli/README.md

 ### Updating a task

-To update task, its code is should be provided.
+To update a task, its code should be provided.
 But there is two kinds of update:

 #### Update a task